 Some people may want to use a small hand mirror to see the back of their hair, by using another mirror in front of them at the same time.

+Remember, waves have to maintain moisture and luster most of the time.
 Thank you for stopping by!
 Feel free to comment with any questions below.

 © 2012 Ann810